KNIME logo

 This stage is important to an organization’s data usage practices, as it ensures that insights derived from data analysis and visualization are effectively utilized to drive strategic decisions and improve outcomes for an organization.

-Who is involved in Data Interpretation?
+Who is involved in data interpretation?

 The main roles typically involved in data interpretation include: